USS Atik: History

-As could be expected, the process of converting two venerable tramp steamers into men-of-war was by no means complete, but over the next few weeks the two erstwhile "tramps" were given their main and secondary batteries as well as sound gear; nevertheless, they appeared to be mere cargo ships.
+Over the next few weeks the two erstwhile "tramps" were given their main and secondary batteries as well as sound gear; nevertheless, they appeared to be mere cargo ships.
 Carolyn became Atik, and was given a cargo ship hull number, AK-101; Evelyn became Asterion (AK-100).
 They were to use their old identities when communicating with friendly vessels and stations; if enemy ships should challenge, reply should be made in accordance with International Procedure, using the identification SS Vill Franca, of Portuguese Registry, callsign CSBT.

-Atik (AK-101) was placed in commission at 16:45 on 5 March 1942, at the Portsmouth Navy Yard.
+Atik (AK-101) was commissioned at 16:45 on 5 March 1942, at the Portsmouth Navy Yard.

 At the outset, all connected with the program apparently harbored the view that neither ship "was expected to last longer than a month after commencement of [her] assigned duty."
 Atik's holds were packed with pulpwood, a somewhat mercurial material.
-If dry, "an explosive condition might well develop and, if wet, "rot, with resultant fire, might well take place."
+If dry, "an explosive condition might well develop," and, if wet, "rot, with resultant fire, might well take place."
 Despite these disadvantages, pulpwood was selected as the best obtainable material to assure "floatability."

 Atik's mission was to lure some unsuspecting U-boat into making a torpedo attack.
 According to the projected scenario, the submarine, having deemed the tramp unworthy of the expenditure of more torpedoes, would surface to sink the crippled foe with gunfire.
 The plan presupposed that supporting forces would come to the rescue whenever a Q-ship ran into difficulties.
 In March 1942, though, there was no such reserve available.
 The commanding officers of the two ships were told that they could expect little help if they got into trouble.
 Every available combatant ship and plane was employed in convoy and patrol duties.